 The Game Animal Council encourages hunters to get out there and enjoy the fantastic hunting opportunities New Zealand has to offer.
-However, taking the necessary precautions is absolutely critical to having a safe and successful trip.
-Here are some basic hunting safety tips:
+However, taking the necessary precautions is absolutely critical.

 - Plan where you are going to hunt and how long you will be out for.

 - Before you go, keep an eye on the weather forecast – particularly for any rain and snow that could lead to a rise in river levels – and make your plans accordingly.

 - Make sure everyone has the right clothing, food and equipment for all possible conditions.

 - Take into account the experience and fitness of everyone in your party when planning your trip.

 - Carry an emergency communication device such as a distress beacon or satellite phone.